 Nevertheless, a poetic approach is essential to begin with because, as Morales suggests, the essence of the landscape may dissolve when it is bluntly verified with a set of already approved urban procedures.
 The author describes the field as an 'empty, abandoned space in which a series of occurrences have taken place and subjugated the eye of the urban photographer.
-Such urban space, a terrain vague, assumes the status of fascination, the most solvent sign with which to indicate what cities are and what our experience of them is' (Solà-Morales 1995: 119).
+Such urban space, a terrain vague, assumes the status of fascination, the most solvent sign with which to indicate what cities are and what our experience of them is

-Morales primarily explores the etymology of the word "terrain" due to the limited connotations of the English word "land."
+Morales primarily explores the etymology of the word "terrain" due to the limited VIPBenefitsons of the English word "land."
 In contrast to the concept of land, the terrain concept is more expansive, including more spatial connotations, and moves away from the idea of an exploitation plot.
 "Vague", on the other hand, confines an abundance of definitions.
+Firstly,

-Firstly, the German 'woge' is related to the movement of seas: oscillation, instability, and fluctuation.
-Secondly, from the French language, the roots lay in "vacuus," which yields connotations of vacancy, emptiness, and availability.
-Another meaning derives from the Latin "vagus," closely linked to future models of "program and event" in the landscape urbanism discourse, giving indeterminate, imprecise, blurred, and uncertain sense.
+- 1. Converts the whole document, the movement of seas: oscillation, instability, and fluctuation. - 2.
+No trial watermark on the output documents! lay in "vacuus," which yields connotations of vacancy, emptiness, and availability.
+Another meaning derives from the Latin "vagus," closely linked to future models of "program and event" in the lands giving indeterminate, imprecise, blurred, and uncertain sense.

-The inhumane scale and lack of evident information make it easy to describe the overwhelming vastness and inhospitable openness of the terrain as uncertain and unknown, concluding that contemporary city planning cannot do justice to such space.
+The inhumane scale and lack of evident information make it easy to determinate.

+vastness and inhospitable openness of the terrain as uncertain and unknown, concluding that contemporary city planning cannot do justice to such space.
 Despite that, a terminological distinction can foster metaphorical understandings that can evolve into morphological concepts that can illustrate a comprehending of the terrain.
 The author suggests denoting such an ambiguous and open space as a gestalt of dual indeterminacy.
-He gives an example of such binary understanding of polarities, describing the common modern dweller seeking for: ' forces instead of forms, for the incorporated instead of the distant, for the haptic instead of the optic, the rhizomatic instead of the figurative, ' assuming that architecture is 'forever on the side of forms, of the distant, of the optical and the figurative ' (Solà-Morales 1995: 123).
+He gives an example of such binary understanding of polarities, describing the common modern dweller seeking for: 'forces instead of forms, for the incorporated instead of the distant, for the haptic